scp-fs2open/wxLauncher/ReadMe.md

 default by CMake.
 You can pass `-DUSE_OPENAL=0` to CMake to disable building with OpenAL support.
 See the compiler specific instructions for getting your compiler ready to build with OpenAL.
-Note that Mac macOS ships with OpenAL pre-installed. wxLauncher should also work with the [OpenALSoft] library.
+Note that macOS ships with OpenAL pre-installed. wxLauncher should also work with the [OpenALSoft] library.
 [OpenAL homepage]: http://connect.creativelabs.com/openal/default.aspx
 [OpenALSoft]: http://kcat.strangesoft.net/openal.html